ClouderaEdu/CDE_CLI_Simple/README.md

 cde spark --help
 ```

-The *job* command allows you to create a CDE Job.
-CDE Jobs can be of two types: "Airflow" or "Spark".
+The *job* command allows you to create a CDE Job so you can run Airflow and Spark jobs.
 Why create a CDE Job if you can just use the previous commands?
-A CDE Job allows you to specify CDE options, for example setting an execution schedule or listing previous runs.
+A CDE Job allows you to specify additional options, for example setting an execution schedule or listing previous runs.
 You can learn more by issuing:

 ```